Emsiri/gitpitch-experiment/PITCHME.md

 +++
 ## Custom Context
 ### Step definitions
-- All but one function were reused from the apicontext file
+- Methods from apiContext
-- One custom function that was copy/pasted then modified from the imbo/behat-api context
+- One custom method
 +++
 ```
 /**